Trump Score Card

 4: US health care costs surged to an astonshing 17 % of GDP under Obamacare.

 5: Many doctors bailing out.
-Time and again, surveys have predicted that physicians' anger over Obamacare, over regulations, over declining reimbursement is driving them out of the industry
+Surveys have predicted that physicians' anger over Obamacare, over regulations, over declining reimbursement would drive them out.

 6: Insurance companies bailing out due to losing money.